Bryant visits Moore and NJIT - WTOP News

 Newark, New Jersey; Saturday, 2 p.m.
 EST

-BOTTOM LINE: NJIT hosts Bryant after Tim Moore Jr. scored 24 points in NJIT’s 83-62 victory against the UMass-Lowell River Hawks.
+BOTTOM LINE: NJIT hosts Bryant after Tim Moore Jr. scored 24 points in NJIT’s 83-62 win over the UMass-Lowell River Hawks.

 The Highlanders have gone 4-5 at home.
-NJIT has a 0-2 record in one-possession games.
+NJIT ranks third in the America East in rebounding with 32.8 rebounds.
+Moore paces the Highlanders with 7.1 boards.

-The Bulldogs are 7-0 against America East opponents.
-Bryant ranks third in the America East with 15.0 assists per game led by Earl Timberlake averaging 4.7.
+The Bulldogs are 7-0 in America East play.
+Bryant averages 83.6 points while outscoring opponents by 7.2 points per game.

-NJIT’s average of 6.1 made 3-pointers per game is 1.2 fewer made shots on average than the 7.3 per game Bryant gives up.
-Bryant has shot at a 46.2% rate from the field this season, 3.7 percentage points higher than the 42.5% shooting opponents of NJIT have averaged.

-The Highlanders and Bulldogs square off Saturday for the first time in America East play this season.

-TOP PERFORMERS: Tariq Francis is shooting 30.3% from beyond the arc with 2.4 made 3-pointers per game for the Highlanders, while averaging 18.9 points and 3.4 assists.
-Sebastian Robinson is averaging 15.6 points and 5.2 assists over the last 10 games.
+TOP PERFORMERS: Tariq Francis is scoring 18.9 points per game and averaging 4.2 rebounds for the Highlanders.
+Sebastian Robinson is averaging 15.6 points and 3.9 rebounds over the last 10 games.

-Rafael Pinzon is scoring 18.3 points per game with 3.3 rebounds and 2.4 assists for the Bulldogs.
-Timberlake is averaging 15.9 points and 9.5 rebounds while shooting 50.8% over the last 10 games.

 LAST 10 GAMES: Highlanders: 3-7, averaging 64.6 points, 36.7 rebounds, 10.5 assists, 5.2 steals and 3.6 blocks per game while shooting 40.2% from the field.
 Their opponents have averaged 66.2 points per game.